aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_image.md

 ```
       --cache-backend string              cache backend (e.g. redis://localhost:6379) (default "fs")
       --cache-ttl duration                cache TTL when using redis as cache backend
-      --cf-params strings                 specify paths to override the Cloudformation parameters files
       --clear-cache                       clear image caches without scanning
       --compliance string                 compliance report to generate (docker-cis)
       --config-data strings               specify paths from which data for the Rego policies will be recursively loaded